 After adding a few RSS sources (look for the RSS icon, shown above, on sites for the links to their RSS feeds) you will see how this can save you time.
 Instead of loading 10 pages and reading them (and getting past the ads) you can simply click down the row and see the latest news.
 You can also filter out any sites which have not had any changes, group sites into folders, and more.
 Before you know it you’ll be an RSS junkie like me.

 That is RSS explained in a nutshell.
 If you are interested in a more technical overview of RSS, check out the RSS 2.0 specification in detail.
 RSS is a protocol which is used in many sources across the web and if you are a content producer it is definitely something that will interest you.
-Let us know if you have any questions about RSS either in the comments below or over at MakeUseOf Answers!
+Let us know if you have any questions about RSS in the comments below!

 Image credit: source